justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_tower.md

 #### Salvage Scroll

 Beginning at 10th level, roll a d20 after casting a spell from a scroll.
-If the result is less than or equal to your Intelligence modifier, the scroll does not crumble to dust after use.
+If the result is less than or equal to your Intelligence modifier, the scroll does not crumble to dust after use, but cannot be used again for 24 hours.

-#### Doublecast
+#### Deep Reserves

-At 14th level, if you use your action to cast a spell, you can use your bonus action to cast a second spell from a scroll, provided that the second spell has a casting time of one action and a spell level of three or lower.
-You must take a short or long rest before using this feature again.
+At 14th level, you gain a second use of Arcane Recovery.